-Approved CE Versus Accredited Certificate: Which helps you make a career change in dental hygiene?
+Approved CE Versus Accredited Certificate: Which helps with career development in dental hygiene?

 There are actually quite a few certificate programs and certifications in dental hygiene, and plenty of hygienists with specialty knowledge who are working in unique jobs and settings; but since any person or organization can put out a program, how do you find a quality one that continually strives for improvement and excellence?